ryan4yin/k8s-gitops/FAQ.md

 1. Make sure the PV's state is `Available`, otherwise please detach the PV first.
 1. Remove the `spec.claimRef` field from the PV, otherwise the PV will be bound to the PVC and cannot be used by other PVCs.`
-1. There are two ways to create the PVC:
 1. Create the PVC with `spec.volumeName` field set to the PV's name, thus the PVC will know which PV to use.
-   1. Create the PVC with the same yaml file that was used to create the PV, then the PVC will generate the same name as the PV, and bind to the PV automatically.

 ### How to add imagePullSecrets to all Pods?